top of page

 ARE OIDA'S TEACHERS BACKGROUND CHECKED?

 Yes!
-Miss Christina and Miss Victoria are background checked by The Children's Gym, Portland's leading facility for children's fitness activities since 1984.
+Christina and Victoria are background checked by The Children's Gym, Portland's leading facility for children's fitness activities since 1984.
 OIDA also runs background checks for all additional staff members including camp coaches, workshop teachers, and substitute teachers.

 Different question?
 Email us at oregonirishdance@gmail.com.